 If you are using a custom domain and change the primary region where files are hosted on your Files.com site, we will issue you new IP addresses in the new region and release your old IP addresses.

-The first use case listed in Why choose different regions? is self-explanatory.
+The first use case listed at the top of this article is self-explanatory.
 The remaining cases are concerns for organizations with users based across multiple continents.

-Organizations with such an international presence are typically on an Premier plan.
+Organizations with such an international presence are typically on a Premier plan.

 If a company headquartered in Australia has offices in Singapore, Japan, France, and the UK but hardly any presence in the US, then the multi-region storage feature with proper configuration of the folder structure can really improve the performance of their Files.com site.

-This example can be performed with an Premier account which provides access to all regions, or with an Power account using only two regions.
+This example can be performed with a Premier account which provides access to all regions, or with a Power account using only two regions.

 The first step should be to identify which content is specific to each region, especially those files that are either frequently accessed or those that are extremely large, like videos or architectural drawings.
 Once the high-impact content has been identified, a redesign of their folder structure may be needed.